wilsonte-umich/mdi-suite-template/aws-mdi.md

 ### Initialize parent instance

-Launch a new AWS EC2 instance from an appropriate Tier 2 bare bones AMI, with the following properties:
+Launch a new AWS EC2 instance from an appropriate Tier 2 empty AMI, with the following properties:

-- **instance type** = t3.medium
+- **instance type** = t3.xlarge
 - **storage** = 20 GB SSD

 ### Install this tool suite